-From 2 February, commissioned artwork from the Banaba Womens Organization and Banaban high school students will be exhibited at Silo 6 in Auckland.
+From 20 February to 9 March, commissioned artwork from the Banaba Womens Organization and Banaban high school students will be exhibited at Silo 6 in Auckland.
 The artwork from youth, women and elders will showcase Banaban culture and identity through various mediums including photography, weaving and dance.
 The exhibit is being co-created and co-designed with the Banaban communities in Fiji and Aotearoa New Zealand.

 The Stories of Banabans

 Around 700 Banabans were forcibly removed from Banaba (also known as Ocean Island) to Rabi Island, Fiji in 1945 due to phosphate mining.
 To this day, Banabans on Rabi face discrimination as a partially self-governing entity, and the Banaban diaspora community in Auckland must also struggle to preserve its culture and identity.
 The exhibit will allow audiences to explore Banaban history, the story of their home island and the devastating impacts of mining.

 ICAAD Artivist-in-Residence and Exhibit Coordinator Katja Phutaraksa Neef visited the Banaban community on Rabi earlier this year to record stories, photographs, interviews and songs which lay the groundwork for this initiative.
 In addition to the physical exhibit, a virtual gallery will be developed to share Banaban stories with the world.